 You must include exactly 4 (four) working stages together with your final version – the entry.
 All entries without plausible looking working stages will be disqualified.
 The working stages must have the filename “step1.???”, “step2.???”, “step3.???” and “step4.???”, where ??? is the extension of whatever format you use.
 Please put your 4 working stages into a seperate folder in your zip archive!

 When uploading your entry you must include a list of the tools used, to be displayed on the big screen.
 Only still images are allowed in this compo, no animations.

-New York City organizer Frank is a life-sized human with a human face stretched over bone.
+Frank (NYC organizer) is a life-sized human with a human face stretched over bone.
 He transmits the origin of the universe through his vessel at a frequency that recalls the primordial ooze and heralds the age of the Sun.
 He lives in a small room with his microwave. http://a-o.in

 EMiSpicer (concert organizer) is a 30-something good-for-nothing.
 She is best known for her work as a documentation photographer and events organizer.